p19/p19.github.io/_posts/2021-02-11-Nicole-Aljoe.markdown

 ---
 layout: post
-title: Nicole Aljoe on Creole Testimonies in the Archives
+title: POSTPONED Nicole Aljoe on Creole Testimonies in the Archives
 date: 2021-2-11
 meta-description: a talk by Nicole Aljoe
 ---